 Eating cauliflower rice can be a healthy way to enjoy the outstanding nutrient density of cauliflower while also avoiding arsenic and having your “rice,” too.

 But how do you make it?
-Try this Cauliflower Rice recipe.
+Try this Cauliflower Fried Rice recipe.

 Healthy Eating Can Protect You From Arsenic in Rice (And Other Contaminants, Too!)

 Eating healthy foods and keeping your gut happy and healthy will help your body eliminate toxins and protect you from harm.

-Specifically, cruciferous veggies like broccoli, cabbage, kale, and arugula can help.
+Specifically, cruciferous veggies like broccoli, cabbage, kale, and arugula can help you detoxify.
 They contain a compound called sulforaphane, which studies have shown can assist with protection from and elimination of arsenic, other heavy metals, and pesticides.

 Should You Give Up Rice for Good?